Filing a Complaint with the Enforcement Division

 If you are sending documents or records with your complaint, please be sure to keep a copy for yourself.

-When the Enforcement Division has completed its review of you complaint, you will be informed of that fact.
-If the Commission publicly resolves any of the allegations in your complaint, you will receive a copy of that resolution.
+When the Enforcement Division has completed its review of your complaint, you will be informed of that fact.
+If the Ethics Commission publicly resolves any of the allegations in your complaint, you will receive a copy of that resolution.